SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 SELECT MIN("AVG_CARGO_FACTOR"),MAX("AVG_CARGO_FACTOR") FROM "AIS_DEMO"."ROUTE_NETWORK_EDGES";
 ````

-Below we see the network edges - red color indicates segment which are frequently travelled by cargo ships.
+Below we see the network's edges - red color indicates segments which are frequently travelled by cargo ships.

 ![](images/edges.png)

-The last thing we need to do is to create a so-called graph workspace. you can think of it as a kind of view which tells the HANA graph engine where the data is - we just point to the two tables we created above: "ROUTE_NETWORK_EDGES" and "ROUTE_NETWORK_VERTICES".
+The last thing we need to do is to create a so-called graph workspace.
+You can think of it as a kind of view which tells the HANA graph engine where the data is - we just point to the two tables we created above: "ROUTE_NETWORK_EDGES" and "ROUTE_NETWORK_VERTICES".

 ````SQL
 -- Create a graph workspace